cakephp/docs/en/controllers/components/pagination.rst

     // Or
     $articles = $this->Paginator->paginate($articleTable, $config);

 The first parameter should be the query object from a find on table object you wish to paginate results from.
 Optionally, you can pass the table object and let the query be constructed for you.
 The second parameter should be the array of settings to use for pagination.
 This array should have the same structure as the ``$paginate`` property on a controller.
+When paginating a ``Query`` object, the ``finder`` option will be ignored.
+It is assumed that you are passing in the query you want paginated.

 Control which Fields Used for Ordering
 ======================================